mmacinkov/Restaurant/README.md

 # Restaurant
-App for restaurants with menus etc. Created with C# and MS SQL Server
+App for restaurants with menus etc.
+Created with C# and MS SQL Server.

+Created for college purposes with other colleagues.